 Healing, Empowering, And Rebuilding Together

-In response to feedback from those affected by 1 October, the Resiliency & Justice Center teamed up with a nationally recognized expert to create a community peer support program.
+In response to feedback from those affected by the Route 91 mass shooting on October 1, 2017, the Resiliency & Justice Center teamed up with a nationally recognized expert to create a community peer support program.
 Those impacted by mass violence incidents now have access to this award-winning model through peer supporters in HEART (Healing, Empowering, And Rebuilding Together).

-The program also hosts First Tuesdays with HEART, monthly online meetings to share experiences and learn about relevant topics from mental health professionals.
-Those topics are expanded on during the support group Third Tuesdays with HEART: Continuing the Conversation.
+The program also hosts First Tuesdays with HEART, monthly online meetings to hear from various experts on relevant topics that participants may experience during their healing journeys.
+Those topics are expanded on and connected to everyday life in discussions during the support group Continuing the Conversation with HEART.

 What Is Peer Support?